Imago

 Connor Shaw was back under the bright lights of Williams-Brice Stadium on September 27, one week after leaving the hospital.
-But behind that familiar Gamecock smile was a story that could’ve ended very differently.
-A story that resurfaced publicly this week revealed just how close the former South Carolina QB came to death.
+But behind that familiar Gamecock smile was a story that could’ve ended differently.
+This week, a tale that resurfaced publicly revealed just how close the former South Carolina QB narrowly escaped a tragic fate.

 Watch What’s Trending Now!